Neighborhood Outstanding Volunteer/Leadership Award

 - Nominators may nominate themselves, individuals residing in their neighborhood, individuals residing in a neighborhood different from their own for their efforts to improve the quality of living in Roanoke.

-- A Nomination Form must be completed and submitted by the October 14, 2016 deadline.
+- A Nomination Form must be completed and submitted by the deadline of November 18th.

 - There is no limit to the number of nominations that can be submitted by any one individual or group.